fission-codes/js-template/README.md

 - Select _Github Actions_ for Github pages publishing.
 [Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow)
 - You may need to change workflow permissions to read/write to be able to publish pages with github actions.
 Go to Settings > Actions > General > Workflow permissions.
 - You should enable <https://socket.dev/> on the repo
+- Check the markdown files inside `.github` folder and update them with your information.
+Codeowners and issue templates assignees should be updated with your team members.

 #### Typescript